VK LAB / Cinematography Notes

 Open guide

-F-Log2 and Fuji color science, with ETERNA as a fast route toward a softer cinematic color in-camera.
-Film simulations as a starting point, not as the destination of the grade.
+F-Log2 and Fuji color science, with ETERNA as a fast route toward softer cinematic color in-camera.
+Film simulations as a starting point, not the destination of the grade.